ducbrick/data-mining-report/README.md

     find every node v closer to u than v-k       <- O(n) add them to u's neighbor list                <- O(k)
 ```

+---

 ### NN-Descent
 + Introduced in [Efficient K-Nearest Neighbor Graph Construction for Generic Similarity Measures](nndescent.pdf)
 + An algorithm to efficiently construct a approximate *K-NNG (K-Nearest Neighbors Graph)*
++ Approximate: the result is almost correct but not completely
-+ Sacrifice accuracy in favor of speed
++ Why approximate: sacrifice accuracy to gain speed

+---

 + Based on the assumption: A neighbor of a neighbor is likely also a direct neighbor
-+ Assumption -> Heuristic, only approximate result, not exact
++ Assumption -> Basically heuristic, thats why the result is approximate, not exact
-+ The basis:
-    + For every node `u`, randomly picks `k` other nodes as its nearest neighbors
++ Basically, the algorithm works as follows:
+    + Construct a random graph (random means that the the the graph has the correct number of nodes and edges, but the edges dont connect the correct pairs of nodes)
-    + Run many iterations, in each, for every node `u`, computes distance between `u` and its neighbors' neighbors, improve its neighbor list accordingly
+    + Gradually improve the graph through many iterations, in each iteration, the algorithm checks every nodes and improve it based on its current neighbors
-    + Stop iterating once no further notable improvements can be made
+    + The algorithm stops when no further improvements can be made
 ```
 for every node u
     randomly or heuristically pick k other nodes